Discover the Amazing ROI of Solar Panels

 While shocking for HGTV watchers who love the big unveiling of a snazzy new kitchen, solar actually has a higher return on investment.
 Yes, some home remodeling projects return up to 100 percent of their value when the house sells, but granite countertops have nothing on solar panels.
 And you don’t have to sell your home to enjoy the financial benefits solar offers.

-Here’s how solar pays for itself and generates significant ROI over the 40+-year lifespan of your solar installation (25 years of which are warrantied at exceptional production standards).
+Here’s how solar pays for itself and generates significant ROI over the 40-plus year lifespan of your solar installation (25 years of which are warrantied at exceptional production standards).

-The Basis of ROI: How Much Will This PV System Cost & Payback Period for Solar Panels
+The Basis of ROI: How Much Will This PV System Cost and Payback Period for Solar Panels

 The cost of a solar energy system has a lot of different variables.
 However, the average system size is a six-kilowatt system with 22 solar panels.
 The national average in June 2020 for an array this size equals $19,200 before tax credits and other local incentives.